mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

-The `collect` function is one of the possible terminal operations.
+**The `collect` function is the most notable of the possible terminal operations**.
 It is so-called because it consumes the values in the `Flow`.

 ## 3. Flows Lifecycle

-The Kotlin coroutines library provides functions to control a flow's lifecycle.
-We can only add a hook function for flow creation, for each emitted element, and for the completion of the flow.
+The Kotlin Coroutines library provides functions to control a flow's lifecycle.
+We can add a hook function for flow creation, for each emitted element, and for the completion of the flow.

-The `onStart` function lets us add operations to be executed when the flow is started.
+**The `onStart` function lets us add operations to be executed when the flow is started**.
 We pass a lambda to the `onStart` function.
-A good question is: When does a flow starto emit values?
+A good question is: When does a flow start to emit values?
 A flow is started when a terminal operation is called on it.
 So far, we've seen the `collect` function as a terminal operation.
 The lambda of the `onStart` function is executed immediately after the terminal operation.
 It doesn't wait for the first element to be emitted.
 Let's make an example.
 We want to print a message when the flow is started.
 Also, we want to simulate some latency in the emission of the values.

 ```kotlin
 val spiderMenWithLatency: Flow<Actor> = flow {